syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ### Axis label alignment

 The alignment of the axis label can be defined using the [AxisLabelAlignment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_AxisLabelAlignment) property.
-By default, the axis label will positioned in center.
+By default, the axis label will be positioned in center.

-* `Auto` - used to align in Near/Far positions based on the trackball movement.
+* `Auto` - used to align in near and far positions based on the trackball movement.
-* `Far` - used to align in far from the position of trackball.
+* `Far` - used to align in the far from the position of trackball.
-* `Near` -used to align in near to the position of trackball.
+* `Near` - used to align in the near to the position of trackball.
 * `Center` - used to align to the center of the trackball.

 ### Customization of axis label

-The appearance of the axis label can be customized by using the [TrackballLabelTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TrackballLabelTemplate) property in the chart axis as in the below code snippet.
+The appearance of the axis label can be customized by using the [TrackballLabelTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_TrackballLabelTemplate) property in the chart axis, as shown in the following code sample.

 {% tabs %}